Melanie Cheng

-Melanie Cheng is an Australian doctor and author of two books, Australia Day (2017) and Room for a Stranger (2019).
+Melanie Cheng is an Australian doctor and author of Australia Day (2017) and two novels, The Burrow (2024) and Room for a Stranger (2019).
 Cheng draws upon her biracial, Chinese-Australian heritage as well as her experience as a medical professional to inform her fictional work.

 Australia Day is Cheng's debut fictional work.
 It is a collection of fourteen short stories exploring the multicultural nature of the Australian experience.
 It was the recipient of the 2018 Victorian Premier's Literary Award for Fiction.
 Her second book, Room for a Stranger, was published in 2019 and has received critical acclaim, including being longlisted for the 2020 Miles Franklin Literary Award.
 She was shortlisted for the 2018 Horne Prize for her essay, "All the Other Stories".

 Cheng has also published numerous articles on her experiences in general practice to journalism outlets such as the ABC and SBS.
 She continues to write and practice medicine.
 She currently resides with her husband and two children in Melbourne, Australia.